 Infertility Is More Common Than You Think

-Infertility is the inability to conceive a child and deeply affects both men and women.
-Though you may not know someone who is having difficulty conceiving a child, it is much more common than you think.
-According to the Centers for Disease Control and Prevention (CDC), approximately 12 percent of women ages 15 to 44 in the US alone have difficulty becoming pregnant or staying pregnant.
-In fertility cases, about one-third of the issue is associated with the woman and one-third with the man, while the rest are due to both partners or unknown causes.
+Infertility is the inability to conceive a child naturally and affects both men and women.
+Though you may not know someone who is having difficulty conceiving, it is much more common than you think.
+According to Center for Disease Control and Prevention (CDC), approximately 12 percent of women ages 15 to 44 in the U.S. alone have difficulty becoming or staying pregnant.

-The ways in which couples or individuals discover infertility may vary, but most couples experiences these four phases:
+The ways in which couples or individuals discover infertility may vary, but most couples experience these four phases:

-After you and your partner have decided it’s time to start your family, you both stop using birth control and let nature take its course.
-At this time, you may not be tracking your fertile window and may be having sex whenever the mood is right.
+After you and your partner have decided it’s time to start a family, you both stop using birth control and let nature take its course.
+At this time, you may not be tracking your fertility window and may be having sex whenever the mood is right.

 Phase 2: Mild Concern

-It’s been a couple months and your period continues to be consistent and on time.
-You may start wondering if your timing is off.
-During this phase, you may try to be more clever and start utilizing ovulation trackers to understand your fertile window.
-(Article: Tracking Your Fertile Window)
+It’s been a couple of months and your period continues to be consistent and on time.
+You may start to wonder if your timing is off.
+During this phase, you may try to be more clever and start utilizing ovulation trackers to understand your fertility window.

-Now that you know when you are ovulating, you plan sex accordingly, hoping for a positive result.
+Now that you know when you are ovulating, you plan accordingly, hoping for a positive result.
 Unfortunately, no signs of pregnancy occur.
-Concerns and worried thoughts may start going through your head as you compare your situation with friends and family members who were able to conceive after this many months of trying.
+You start to become concerned and compare your situation to those of your friends and family who were able to conceive in the same amount of time.

 Phase 3: Uneasiness

-It’s been months, maybe a year, since you both started trying.
-Tracking your ovulation and having sex accordingly, has not been successful.
-You and your partner have googled the various reasons that could affect conception and try the different methods that are recommended.
-The result is still the same and uneasiness sets in.
-You both discuss the possibility of infertility and decide it’s time to see a doctor or reproductive specialist.
+It’s been months, maybe a year, since you’ve started trying.
+Tracking your ovulation and planning accordingly has not been successful.
+You and your partner start to google reasons why you’re not able to conceive with the hope of finding a new method.
+You try the recommended methods, but the result is the same.
+Uneasiness sets in and you both decide it’s time to see a fertility specialist.

 Phase 4: Diagnosis